 Configuring the OpSws

-This tab displays the "OpSw" settings which correspond to the settings found on the "Basic Settings" tab.
+The "OpSw Values" tab displays the individual "OpSw" settings which correspond to the settings found on the "Basic Settings" tab.
 Changes made on this tab will immediately reflected on the "Basic Settings" tab.

 The "Read full Sheet" pushbutton may be used to read the OpSws from the addressed DS64.
 The "Write Full Sheet" pushbutton may be used to write the OpSw values to the addressed DS64.